-Myths around the effectiveness of cash transfers are widespread.
-Evidence and data collected about cash transfers show that these are not founded on fact.
+Myths around the effectiveness of cash transfers are widespread, but evidence collected about cash transfers show these are not founded on fact.

-People will spend cash on goods like cigarettes and alcohol
+Will people spend cash transfers on goods like cigarettes and alcohol?

 Mobile money transfers provide accurate records of transfers to each phone and report when funds are withdrawn.
 Post-transfer monitoring takes place to assess what the transfer was used to purchase, when, and what outcome this had.

-Cash given to women could result in violence
+Could cash transfers given to women result in violence?

 We continually analyse protection risks, regardless of whether this is in relation to distribution of goods or cash.